Texas Pre-Divorce Guidance

 Take Inventory of Property

 Do you have documentation of the assets you own?
 It’s important to have photographs of everything in your marital home before filing for divorce, especially if you plan on residing elsewhere until the divorce is finalized.
-It’s always a possibility that your spouse may remove, sell, or damage property during the divorce process, so it’s important to have photographic evidence of its existence is an important part of your pre-divorce checklist.
+It’s always a possibility that your spouse may remove, sell, or damage property during the divorce process, so collecting photographic evidence of its existence is an important part of your pre-divorce checklist.